This blog is dedicated to informing the general public about plumbing & heating.

 8mm bore - that’s about as wide as a pencil!!!
 ONLY ever go for 11mm bore - available

-made by Mira).
+by Croydex).
 It’s not difficult to understand; up to a point, the more water you

 can get through your shower hose and head, the better your showering experience.